-She was named one of the Daily Journal’s top 75 California women litigators (2007), received the Friends of Lamp Community Award (2009), …And Justice for All Award from Los Angeles Community Action Network (2010) and the Honorable Robert W. Kenny Award from the Los Angeles Chapter of the National Lawyers Guild (2013).
+Barbara was named one of the Daily Journal’s top 75 California women litigators in 2007, and received the Friends of Lamp Community Award, the Justice for All Award from Los Angeles Community Action Network, and the Honorable Robert W. Kenny Award from the Los Angeles Chapter of the National Lawyers Guild.